saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 :::note Schedule with Environments
 In the example, we run the test manually but it works in the same way when you schedule it:

-- Add one schedule without adding any variable in the override section: in this way, it will be executed with `staging` value as environment.
+- Add one schedule without adding any variable in the **Overrides**: in this way, it will be executed with `staging` value as the environment.
 - In the Override section, add one schedule adding `env` as key and `production` as value: in this way, the test will be executed with `production` value as environment.
   :::